 “Walid was THE answer in selling my home.
 He was the 3rd realtor that I hired and believe me, there is a difference in who you choose!!!

 He was referred to me by a new homebuyer in my neighborhood and I am very satisfied with the results..”

 I represent clients interested in buying and selling homes in the Charlotte NC Metro area.
-I provide up to date information about the housing market and local community's & neighborhoods.
+I provide up to date information about the housing market, local communities & neighborhoods.

-I’ve helped clients buy and sell their first home, retirement home, investment property, luxury homes, foreclosures, HUD homes, condos and townhomes and even new construction.
+I’ve helped clients buy and sell their first home, retirement home, investment properties, luxury homes, foreclosures, HUD homes, condos and townhomes and new construction.